 These examples use a previous release of Astro, and are not intended as boilerplates for building new applications.
 See below for easy ways to get started building Astro web applications.

-The Astro team has worked with EGS to establish the EGS Compliance requirements for developers targeting the EGS Platform.
-These requirements are specific to EGS development; these requirements are based off of common best practices and accessibility guidance and it is highly recommended for all users to incorporate them into their applications.
+The Astro team has worked with R2C2 to establish the R2C2 Compliance requirements for developers targeting the R2C2 Platform.
+These requirements are specific to R2C2 development; these requirements are based off of common best practices and accessibility guidance and it is highly recommended for all users to incorporate them into their applications.

 Offline Development Resources

-If you’ve found a possible bug in Astro components or CSS, open a support ticket to let us know.
+If you’ve found a possible bug in Astro documentation or code, open a support ticket to let us know.

 Each page on astrouxds.com has a support button at the bottom of the page for technical support.